ohmvaghela/banking/README.md

 * Components of Money
     * Currency such as bank notes and coins
         * prodution of paper notes is under govt. as well as RBI in India
-        * Govt. - finance minister - 1 ruppee notes | RBI all other notes
+        * Govt. - finance minister - 1 ruppee notes | RBI all other notes and coins
         * Made up of metals and face value is much higher then intrensic value

     * Demand Deposits - saving and current account